charlesm93/charlesm93.github.io/_pages/about.md

 I'm an assistant professor of Statistics at the [University of British Columbia](https://www.stat.ubc.ca/).
-My research primarily concerns algorithms for Bayesian modeling and probabilistic machine learning.
+My research primarily focuses on the development and understanding of algorithms that underlie probabilistic programming languages, especially when used for Bayesian modeling and Probabilistic Machine Learning.
 I'm interested in the application of these methods in several areas, including Public Health, Biomedical Engineering, Ecology and Astrophysics.
 An outcome of this research is the development of high-performance open-source software, such as [Stan](http://mc-stan.org/), which empower scientists to